SOC 2 Framework Guide: The Complete Introduction

 SOC 2 Scoping and Framework Application

 SOC 2 is unique from most cybersecurity frameworks in that the approach to scoping is highly flexible.
-As part of its auditing standards, the AICPA requires that service organizations select one or more of the five Trust Services Categories: Security (Common Criteria), Availability, Processing Integrity, Confidentiality, and Privacy..
-Typically, service organizations will only choose to include the Category or Categories that are relevant to the service they provide.
+Typically, service organizations will only choose to include the Criteria that are relevant to the service they provide.
 Most importantly, service organizations should choose the Category or Categories that their customers would expect to see in a SOC 2 report.
-While the organization chooses the applicable categories, inclusion of Security (Common Criteria) is mandatory.
-As such, if an organization wants to report to their customers on compliance with the Privacy category, they are required to meet requirements of both the Common Criteria and Privacy.
+While the organization chooses the applicable categories, the inclusion of Security (Common Criteria) is mandatory.
+As such, if an organization wants to report to their customers on compliance with the Privacy category or if they store critical data such as PII or PHI, they are recommended to meet requirements of both Security criteria and Privacy.

 The table below shows examples of the types of service or industry that would be relevant to each of the Trust Services Categories.
 The table is not exhaustive and other examples may be relevant.